leason/eason.blog/content/posts/2024/03/dei-fears/index.md

 So when I hear people criticizing DEI on the grounds that you should just "hire the most qualified person for the role" I groan a little, because I know first hand how easy it is to use that angle to make yourself upset about the DEI conversation.

 ## Conclusion (for now)
-This is obviously an emotionally charged topic, and I worry we are dangerously close to a point where white people bifurcate into a silent, disengaged group who more and more sees DEI as a negative force, and another group that wants to help but is scared of getting it wrong.
+This is obviously an emotionally charged topic, and I worry we are dangerously close to a point where some white people bifurcate into a silent, disengaged group who more and more sees DEI as a negative force, and another group that wants to help but is scared of getting it wrong.
 I was scared to write this post.
 But I strongly believe we need to get these questions on the table and talk about them so that we can sort these things out.
 I think we all collectively need to accept that we're not going to get every DEI related effort perfect from day one.
 We need to learn, improve, and stay focused on the underlying goals.
 After all, when we make progress on these things _we all win._